Pseudomogrus improcerus: Description

 The spider is small.
 The female has a rather high carapace that is between 1.84 and 1.9 mm long and 1.6 and 1.65 mm wide.
 It is brown or reddish-brown, densely covered with small grey, white and golden scales, with some examples having a yellow tint to the very top.
 The black eye field has long brown bristles near its eyes.
 The underside, or sternum, is greyish-yellow or yellow with a covering of white hairs.
 The spider's face or clypeus is also rather high and has a scattering of long hairs.
 The mouthparts are typical for the genus.
 The chelicerae are brown or dark brown and without teeth while the labium and maxillae are greyish-yellow or yellow.
-The spider has a abdomen that measures between 2.05 and 2.1 mm long and 1.68 and 2.3 mm wide.
+The spider has an abdomen that measures between 2.05 and 2.1 mm long and 1.68 and 2.3 mm wide.
 It is spherical, brownish-grey with brown, grey and golden scales on top and a yellow underside.
 Some examples have a band across the top.
 It has greyish-yellow or yellow spinnerets.
 The legs are yellow with brown patches and covered with brown spines and hairs.

 The spider has distinctive copulatory organs.
 It has a rounded lightly-sclerotized epigyne that has a large central bell-shaped pocket.
 Two elongated copulatory openings lead to partially coiled insemination ducts and a general simple internal structure.
 The spermathecae are spherical.
 The insemination ducts are longer than those in the closely related Pseudomogrus knappi.
 It is otherwise very similar to the other species.
 There are large accessory glands that look as if they have grown out of the spermathecae.
 The male has not been described.